taliajmallo/rpgs/campaigns/Enemies_Within/clarabella.md

 ### Coinpurse
 4 Pennies

 ## Biographical Info
 Age 16, born under the Witchling star in Middenheim to the Rosenblum mercantile family.
 She has two surviving parents (Ingfrid, 44; Luther, 38) and four siblings (Reinbert, 20; Adelinde, 17; Roderick, 13; Fredemund, 7).
 She was engaged at a young age to the son of a trade partner of her parents' (Dietrich Kepler, 16), though that engagement has quite fallen through.
+She has pale grey eyes, long auburn hair, and stands at 5'3" tall.

 Eight years ago, she accidentally demonstrated magic, and fled her home, lest her parents turn her in to a witch-hunter.
 She has lived on the street since.
 This life of hardship has given her a frail and fragile build, as well as a persistent limp that she's never quite recovered from.

 ## XP Audit
 + 20 XP Species (20 Total, 0 Spent)